 I bought my first guitar in the late ’60s at McCabe’s.
 I knew nothing about guitars and bought the cheapest one whose looks I liked, an Aria entry model mass-produced in Japan.
 I took some folk guitar lessons, and learned some songs.
 But being a shy guy and not caring for the sound of my own voice, I played rarely after that and gave the guitar to a family member.

 My active music involvement ended after college graduation.
 For the next 40 years, I bought albums and listened to the radio.
 Music flowed over and around me, but I didn’t interact or perform.
 My musical life did not resume until after retirement.
 This seems like a good break point.
-The epilog will appear as Music Continuation Studies.
+The epilog will appear as Music Continuation Studies, under the Music menu.